-Of the proceeds of the Public Offering, \$95,000,000 is being held in a trust account ("Trust Account") and invested in U.S. government securities until the earlier of (i) the consummation of the first Business Combination or (ii) the distribution of the Trust Account as described below.
-The amount in the Trust Account includes \$5,400,000 of contingent underwriting compensation (the "Discount") which will be paid to the underwriters if a Business Combination is consummated, but which will be forfeited in part if public stockholders elect to have their shares redeemed for cash if a Business Combination is not consummated.
-The remaining amount of the proceeds may be used to pay business, legal accounting, due diligence on prospective acquisitions and continuing general and administrative expenses.
+Of the proceeds of the Public Offering, \$95,000,000 is being held in a trust account ("Trust Account") and invested in a money market fund, fully collateralized by U.S. government securities until the earlier of (i) the consummation of the first Business Combination or (ii) the distribution of the Trust Account as described below.
+The amount in the Trust Account includes \$5,400,000 of contingent underwriting compensation (the "Discount") which will be paid to the underwriters if a Business Combination is consummated, but which will be forfeited in part if public stockholders elect to have their shares redeemed for cash if a Business

-HAPC, INC. (formerly HEALTHCARE ACQUISITION PARTNERS CORP.) (a corporation in the development stage) NOTES TO FINANCIAL STATEMENTS MARCH 31, 2006
+(a corporation in the development stage)

+NOTES TO FINANCIAL STATEMENTS

+JUNE 30, 2006

-2. Nature of Operations and Summary of Significant Accounting Policies
+2. Nature of Operations and Summary of Significant Accounting Policies (Continued)

-(Continued)